Prepare for FY1 Guide by Specialty

 Plastic surgery encompasses trauma reconstruction, as well as elective admissions for extensive flaps (e.g. in onco-plastics) and day-case surgery (such as skin cancer excisions).
 You may attend trauma calls, often alongside T&O. Again, you would be well-supported in this.
 A large aspect of the job following reconstructive flap surgery is monitoring the flap (for example, by assessing blood flow) – you will be shown how to assess this.

-Hands surgery may be predominantly clinic-based, with hand injuries presenting to ED and a few hand surgery inpatients.
+Hand surgery may be predominantly clinic-based, with hand injuries presenting to ED and a few hand surgery inpatients.

 As with any surgical job, a large proportion will be ward-based.
-In all three subspecialties you will be expected to review patients in ED.
-Theatre time will involve a mix of small day-cases and more extensive surgery, with a great variety.
+In all three subspecialties, you will be expected to review patients in ED.
+Theatre time will involve a mix of small day cases and more extensive surgery, with a great variety.

 What are some common presentations they should read about?